 How is Anonymous Relay Useful?

-Usually, there’s very little, if any, need to use email relay.
-But sometimes you have an application or device that has its own email capability built in that needs to be able to send email to various recipients.
-Without the ability to relay, that application or device would need to have wide open access to the Internet in order to send email.
-This is not always an optimal solution, especially if you already have an email solution in place.
-It’s simply more secure to have that application or device relay mail through the central email solution.
+Sometimes you have an application or device that has its own email capability built in that needs to be able to send email to external recipients.
+Sometimes that application doesn’t support email authentication.
+Without the ability to perform anonymous relay, that application or device would need to have wide open access to the Internet in order to send email.
+This is not always an optimal solution, especially if you already have a central email solution in place.
+It’s simply more secure to have that application or device relay mail through a central email solution.

 How is Anonymous Relay a Problem?